MoShams1/PRJ2023_MIPS-Attention/README.md

 Mo Shams <MShamsCBR.gmail.com>
 Jan 03, 2023

-To investigate the anisotropic nature of the midlocalization of a flashed probe in the vicinity of a moving object.
+To investigate the anisotropic nature of the mislocalization of a flashed probe in the vicinity of a moving object.

 ---